dineshamle/carbon_footprint/README.md

 5. Generate an encryption key for the app: `php artisan key:generate`.
 6. Create Mysql DB 'carbon_footprint'
 7. Run migrations: `php artisan migrate`
+8. Add `TRIPTOCARBON_API=https://api.triptocarbon.xyz/v1/footprint` in `.env` file
+9. Run `php artisan serve` and open `http://127.0.0.1:8000` in your browser
-8. You are now good to go.
+10. You are now good to go.